Little Comfort Farm Coarse Fishing Lake, North Devon

 The margins always remain the most popular, providing cover and cooler water particularly in summer when the fish can be seen swimming close to the surface.
 The deeper areas hold plenty of fish; the best Bream often being found in the deeper pool by the island.
 It is important to plumb the depth of your swim before you start to fish, as the bottom is quite variable.
 Apart from the obvious areas close to the Lilies and Bulrushes there are no snags to be concerned about so most anglers are happy with fairly lightweight tackle using 4lb line and size 12 to 16 hooks although those looking for the bigger carp may want to increase to a heavier line, but there is plenty of space to allow the fish to run (avoiding the margins!) before playing them into the net.

 Float, Ledger and Poles are all popular depending on the time of year and the species fished for.
-Most anglers here find that the always reliable sweet corn or luncheon meat work well, either on their own or with maggots.
+Most anglers here find that the always reliable sweet corn works well, either on its own or with maggots.
 For the Bream, Roach and Rudd, maggots on their own are as reliable as anything and are ideal for novices to learn the skills of coarse fishing.
-In the summer it is often worth trying floating bread or biscuits to tempt the carp to come up and whilst there is no restriction on use of baits, limited use of ground bait, trout pellets or coarse fish pellets is most productive.
+In the summer it is often worth trying floating bread or biscuits (small amounts only please) to tempt the carp to come up and whilst there is no restriction on use of baits, limited use of ground bait, trout pellets or coarse fish pellets is most productive.

 - Self-service ticketing system (please bring correct change)